tyntec/api-collection/chat-api/v2/README.md

 This release introduces the first intermediate event type.
 These event types are meant for informational purposes during the message delivery processes.
 They will always be followed by a final event (_MessageStatus::failed_, _MessageStatus::delivered_, _MessageStatus::seen_).

-In order not to break existing clients, you need to opt-in for the new event(s) before we start pushing them to us.
+In order not to break existing clients, you need to opt-in for the new event(s) before we start pushing them to you.

 ### Features